Widgets (2)

 $ ./a.out

 There’s an I-beam pointer in the window.
 You can add or delete any characters on the GtkTextView, and your changes are kept in the GtkTextBuffer.
 If you add more characters beyond the limit of the window, the height increases and the window extends.
 If the height gets bigger than the height of the screen, you won’t be able to control the size of the window or change it back to the original size.
-This is a problem, that is to say a bug.
+This is essentially a bug.
 This can be solved by adding a GtkScrolledWindow between the GtkApplicationWindow and GtkTextView.

 GtkScrolledWindow